Sceptre/sceptre/docs/_source/docs/stack_config.rst

 SNS notification topics, and/or an IAM service role.

-The biggest dependency between a "normal" stack config and a stack marked as a project dependency is that **the stack_output resolver will always resolve to nothing on project dependency stacks.**
+The biggest dependency between a "normal" stack config and a stack marked as a project dependency is that stacks marked with ``is_project_dependency: True`` will ignore all dependencies of their own.
+Project dependencies are not allowed to have dependencies.
+Furthermore, the **the stack_output resolver will always resolve to nothing on project dependency stacks.**

 For example, this allows you to safely set the ``template_bucket_name`` on the top-level StackGroup config as the output from a project_dependency stack.
 This means that every **other** stack not marked